 Career seekers find it difficult to believe that a large majority of U.S. pet groomers are not members of even one pet grooming association.
 Estimates of national membership are as low as 5%.
-Without formal organization and standardization associated with a recognized profession, the pet grooming industry suffers.
-Channels of communication between pet groomers, pet owners and career seekers never improved until the Internet arrived.
+The pet grooming industry suffers without formal organization and standardization associated with a recognized profession.
+Channels of communication between pet groomers, pet owners, and career seekers never improved until the Internet arrived.
 We formed Find A Groomer Inc. and PetGroomer.com to establish new communication channels.
 It was our answer to thousands of career seekers contacting our offices for career information.

 There is still room for improvement.
-Your exploration of the industry will uncover thousands of grooming business owners not communicating constructively with their peers and associates.
+Your exploration of the industry will uncover thousands of grooming business owners who are not communicating constructively with their peers and associates.
 They rely on the barriers of labeling other members of the industry as “their competition.”
 Doors close.
 Progress idles.
 You may find yourself working in such businesses.
-We are not like them, and neither are thousands loyal to PetGroomer.com and its GroomerTALK Community℠.
+We are not like them; neither are thousands loyal to PetGroomer.com and its GroomerTALK Community℠.
 In fact, we’re shooting cannonballs at the limited attitudes holding our profession in the past.
 We hope that you will join us.

-Grooming business owners must follow local, state and federal regulations for licenses and permits.
+Grooming business owners must follow local, state, and federal regulations for licenses and permits.
 None of them must show proof of grooming vocational education or apprenticeship.
 Generally speaking, anyone in the U.S. can hang out a shingle tomorrow and do business as a pet groomer.

 There are no requirements to prove your grooming education to the public.
 No one at this time is tracking your grooming education.
-Pet owners cannot verify your training with any government or industry agency.
+Pet owners cannot verify their training with any government or industry agency.
 Therefore, consumers must rely on the goodwill and nature of pet groomers to properly handle and aesthetically groom their pets.
-Fortunately the large majority of groomers make us proud.
+Fortunately, the large majority of groomers make us proud.
 Client referral continues to be the ideal form of advertising for grooming businesses.
 Experienced pet owners know that consistency between grooming businesses is uncertain.

-It may not sound like we are highly-optimistic about this industry, but we are.
+It may not sound like we are highly optimistic about this industry, but we are.
 Our optimism explains why we have been members of the industry for nearly 50 years.
 It’s also why we prepared this report for you at no charge.
 The grooming industry has been wonderful for our family.
 It can be the same for yours.

-If there is any angst in our attitude toward grooming the subject is mandatory education.
+If there is any angst in our attitude toward grooming, the subject is mandatory education.
 Don’t we owe it to pets and their owners to ensure that every pet groomer has had a minimum of education from professionals?
 We think so.
 Many of the unfortunate accidents in grooming businesses could have been mitigated by mandatory education standards.

-When we entered the pet grooming industry in the early 1960s the tools of the trade were few, as were outlets for grooming services.
+When we entered the pet grooming industry in the early 1960s, the tools of the trade were few, as were outlets for grooming services.
 The industry was nowhere near as advanced as today.
-At one time grooming shops were scarce.
-Most groomers worked in departments within kennels and mom and pop pet stores.
+At one time, grooming shops were scarce.
+Most groomers worked in departments within kennels and mom-and-pop pet stores.

 If you are curious about the motivations of career seekers becoming pet groomers, review our survey results here.

 So how many are our numbers?
 Reliable market statistics for the grooming industry are rare.
 Pet grooming associations are appropriate candidates to conduct surveys, but they have only modest support from pet groomers.
 The retail and veterinary medical sectors of the pet industry boast large memberships.
 They conduct broad surveys and publish finely documented studies.
-At PetGroomer.com we are moving in that direction.
-For several years we have conducted the largest surveys of the grooming industry in its history.
+At PetGroomer.com, we are moving in that direction.
+For several years we have conducted the largest surveys of the grooming industry.

 Be sure to visit the extensive Take a Grooming Survey section here.
-While you are there please take our surveys specially designed for career seekers.
-There is a wealth of information in the Results section to orient you to employed groomers, self-employed groomers that mobile, salon or shop owners, self-service pet wash owners and more.
+While you are there, please take our surveys specially designed for career seekers.
+There is a wealth of information in the Results section to orient you to employed groomers, self-employed groomers that mobile, salon or shop owners, self-service pet wash owners, and more.

-We can provide you with these reliable estimates for 2017.
+We can provide you with these reliable estimates for 2018.

-Number of U.S. Groomers:
+The number of U.S. Groomers:

-Est. between 80,000 to 110,000
+Est. between 80,000 to 115,000

-Number of U.S. Grooming Businesses:
+The number of U.S. Grooming Businesses:

-Est. between 33,000 to 38,000*
+Est. between 33,000 to 39,000*

-* Includes vets, kennels, day cares and other pet businesses with grooming departments
+* Includes vets, kennels, daycares, and other pet businesses with grooming departments

 In summary, a career in pet grooming can be a sound idea.
 You may not discover much reinforcement for that statement among friends and family.
 We have led dozens of career seeker seminars.
 A surprising number of participants reported looks of disbelief, even shock, on the faces of friends and family when they announced their grooming careers.
 Of course, some found encouragement and support.
 What about the doubters?
 Is the stereotypical image of the pet grooming industry lackluster?
 Can you find prosperity in this industry?
 Will your confidence be shaken if no one supports your goals?
-Be prepared just in case.
+Be prepared, just in case.

 Our recommendation is to keep reading this report.
 We’re about to get more technical and build your confidence.
 The opportunity to work with pets and their owners is worth the patience and dedication required.
 The industry is moving forward at a fast pace to become less fragmented and more professional.
 The timing is fine.
 Therefore, “Come on in.
 The water feels great, but make sure you know how to swim.”
-In the next section you will learn more about the people who are groomers.
+In the next section, you will learn more about the people who are groomers.